lynach900/Umoja/README.md

 * `make test-acceptance` Runs acceptance tests

-* `make run` Runs the program
+* `make run` Runs the progra
 # Replace {YOUR NAME} with your actual name
-echo "Tyler was here" README.md
+echo "Venkat and Anil was here" README.md